jatinmarwah/React_Sample/README.md

 # React_Sample
-To build use yarn run build:dev
-To launch chrome or start app use yarn start
+Start app with yarn start or npm start, go to localhost:8080